Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 ```r
 aggTotals <- aggregate(Emissions ~ year,NEI, sum)
 ```

-2.Using the base plotting system, plot the total PM2.5 Emission from all sources:
+2.Using the base plotting system, plot the total PM2.5 Emission from all sources.

 ```r
 barplot(
   (aggTotals$Emissions)/10^6,